 Over-the-knee boots, knee-high boots, ankle boots, I love them ALL.
 I wish Houston weather would allow me to get more wear out of mine, but I will take what I can get.
 Now, let’s dive right into everything we need to know about boots.
 How to style and wear boots, and everything in between.

-Which, BTW- make sure to scroll ALL the way down in this post where I’m sharing how to style and wear ankle boots with denim.
-I’m telling you, we are covering it ALL ?.
+Which, BTW- see this post here on how to style and wear ankle boots with denim.

 Over the Knee Boots

 Let’s start with over-the-knee boots.
 Some may argue these are out of style and outdated.
 I beg to differ.
 Remember, and I may say this in every single post, and you may get tired of reading this… but at the end of the day, where what you want.
 I am only here to help guide you and share my tips and how I style things.
 Style is unique, and what I like you may not like, and vice versa.
 There is nothing wrong with that.

 Back to OTK boots.
 I love how they make your legs appear longer.
 Also, they look stunning with skinny jeans, and if you want to wear a dress but want some warmth for your legs, I feel like these are an excellent option.
 I have a pointy toe because I want to dress them up, and I think a pointed toe shoe is more posh and polished.

 Knee-high boots may be my favorite, and I’m going to be honest here, you don’t need all these different boots.
 Look at your closet and access what works best for you and your lifestyle at the end of the day.
 Then go from there.
 But I think knee-high boots are the most versatile boots to own.
 They look GORGEOUS with dresses, pants, skirts, and you name it.
 Sam Edelman has some excellent quality knee-high boots.
 Aldo boots are also excellent.
 My croc boots are almost four years old and from Aldo.